ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/ml-fundamentals/web-app.md

 | Criteria                   | Exemplary                                                 | Adequate                                                  | Needs Improvement                      |
 | -------------------------- | --------------------------------------------------------- | --------------------------------------------------------- | -------------------------------------- |
 | | The web app runs as expected and is deployed to the cloud | The web app contains flaws or exhibits unexpected results | The web app does not function properly |

+## Acknowledgements

+Thanks to Microsoft for creating the open-source course ML-For-Beginners.
+It inspires the majority of the content in this chapter.